farkon00/clisd.py/README.md

   Arguments :
   ---
   * route : dict - dictionary of links and function components for that. **Carefully read description of function for structure of dictionary**
+  * filter : function - function, that adds template code to page, like navigation or footer.

 # JS